Nikos-Salichos/MicroservicesRabbitMQ/README.md

 .NET 6 Project with  microservices and RabbitMQ.

-It contains an example with 2 APIs that communicate through RabbitMQ.
+It is an example with 2 APIs that communicate through RabbitMQ.
+Banking API POST a transaction which should appear when you call Transfer API GET.

 EF Core guidelines to create the 2 databases: